 Still have framing questions?
 Explore our guide on how to hang frames on any wall type.

-Join our mailing list for monthly freebies and exciting updates!
+Join our mailing list for design tips, freebies, and product news!

-This post first appeared as How to Take Professional Headshots: Must-Have Tips on Frame It Easy - Learning Center for Custom Picture Framing.
+This post first appeared as How To Take Professional Headshots: Spectacular Must-Have Tips on Frame It Easy - Learning Center for Custom Picture Framing.